October 11 2008 05:27 EDT

 One important question for many persons is the determination of a meaning for their lives.

-We examine four different, but complementary, deeply considered views on the question of the meaning of a person's life.
+We examine six different, but in some ways complementary, deeply considered views on the question of the meaning of a person's life.

 Online Notes in this Section: